Collective self-esteem: Real-world application

 Collective self-esteem can be seen in real-world applications through the use of BIRGing and CORFing.
 Both different concepts but both effect and incorporate collective self-esteem into our everyday lives.

 BIRGing (basking in reflected glory) is when a person uses the association of another person's success to boost their own self-esteem or self-glory.
-The act of BIRGing is often used to offset any threats made to a persons or a group's self-esteem.
+The act of BIRGing is often used to offset any threats made to a person's or a group's self-esteem.
 Sometimes, this act is actually made unknowingly and unintentional.
 An example of BIRGing can be seen when your favorite sports team, say the University of Kansas men's basketball team, has just won the national title.
 You will notice when walking around campus or reading the local newspaper, you will be more likely to hear or read “We won!” or “We are the champs!” instead of "KU won!"

 CORFing (cutting off reflected failure) can be seen in this same example, except when the team suffers a loss, the fans will change “we” to “they”.
 For example, “They did not show enough heart” or “They really got outplayed today”.

 When someone uses BIRGing or CORFing, their collective self-esteem will be altered in either a positive or negative way and one must not only be careful on the frequency they are using these techniques, but also that these are often used unintentionally and can be taken out of context in many situations.
 In an article titled “BIRGing and CORFing: From the Hardcourt to the Boardroom” by Kevin Meyer, the author provides an example of BIRGing and CORFing being used in the workplace for job security.
 This can be seen when an employee aligns them self only with good projects or products and distances them self from poor outcomes and products.
 Employees must be careful when using these techniques often, because their coworkers may start to believe that that individual is only doing certain things to benefit themself and as Meyer states “throwing us under the bus” when hard times arise.
-Meyer also states “An effective leader must be willing to weather the storm, sharing in the collective successes but also standing up for their team when things don’t go to plan.
+Meyer also states “An effective leader must be willing to weather the storm, sharing in the collective successes but also standing up for their team when things don't go to plan.
 For most, BIRG and CORF can be more difficult to accomplish in the workplace as our affiliation with a particular team or project is often more obvious”.